Travel details

 Harar

-A city surrounded by high stone walls, the walls have five gates and 25 towers placed on top.
-This medieval walled city is located among green mountains, near the eastern wall of the Great Rift Valley, close to the border with Somalia.
-Harar's cultural heritage is almost entirely based on Islam and Oriental culture, and there are 90 mosques and shrines.
+A city surrounded by high stone walls that include five gates and 25 towers atop them.
+This walled medieval city is situated among green hills near the eastern wall of the Rift Valley, close to the Somali border.
+Harar's cultural heritage is almost entirely based on Islam and Eastern culture, with 90 mosques and shrines.
 Harar is considered the fourth holiest center in the Islamic world.
-As its symbol, the Grand Mosque (Al-Jami) that dominates the town is cited.
+Its symbol is the grand mosque (Al-Jami) that dominates the town.

-Harar is also known for intricate jewelry crafted with silver, gold, and amber.
-Harar's Megalo Gugu Market is a center that sells beautiful baskets made of woven grass, decorative wall-hanging mats, vibrant shawls, and even fruits, vegetables, spices, and grains.
+Harar is also known for intricately crafted jewelry made of silver, gold, and amber.
+The Megalo Gogo market in Harar is a center selling beautiful woven grass baskets, decorative wall mats, vibrant shawls, as well as fruits, vegetables, spices, and grains.

 Harar's five gates have controlled access to the city center for centuries.
-Among them, the impressive "Shawwa Gate" is regarded as a key point that supported the influx of Islamic thought from the neighboring Arabian Peninsula into Africa.
+The impressive "Shoa Gate" is noted as a crucial point that supported the influx of Islamic thought from the nearby Arabian Peninsula into Africa.

 -